 You either enjoy your dating life or you don’t.
 Stop putting on a happy face for the public then crying into a bowl of popcorn as you watch ‘The Notebook’ for the seventh time.

 I’m not saying be miserable if you’re miserable.
-I’m simply saying, don’t feel like you have to prove life is a dream when you think it can use improvement.
-If you date trying to prove that you are the best thing since sliced bread instead of expressing who you are and what you desire you’re selling yourself short.
+I’m simply saying, don’t feel like you have to prove life is a dream if you think it could use improvement.
+If you date trying to prove that you are the best thing since sliced bread, instead of expressing who you are and what you desire then you’re selling yourself short.

 You don’t have to prove anything to anyone.
-If you don’t know something, or you aren’t something or you lack something embrace it.
+If you don’t know something, or you aren’t something, or you lack something embrace it.
 You’re not perfect, that jig is already up, because no one is.
 That doesn’t mean that you are you isn’t wonderful.